mattlavis-transform/Python-Taric-Loader/README.md

 - Parameter 1 = name of PostgreSQL database into which to import the data
 - Parameter 2 = name of the incremental Taric 3 file to import into the database

-By default, all files should be placed in the /import folder relative to the root directory

 - e.g. `python3 import.py tariff_xi_production TGB21027.xml`